Liliopsida/Liliopsida.github.io/README.md

 # TMDBProject
-A simple search software using the TMDB API that formats the results for easy reading.
+A simple search website using the TMDB API that formats the results for easy reading.

 ***************************************************************************************
 Greetings!